coracle-social/building-nostr/content/book.md

 ### A Path Forward

-This slide isn't inevitable.
+This decline isn't inevitable.
 But it's also human nature — everyone wants something for nothing, and so internet users have voluntarily given up their free will to gain connectivity, entertainment, and efficiency.
 Simply pushing back is not enough — the problem is structural, and time has allowed its beneficiaries to entrench their position.

 This problem needs more than a technical solution — politics, culture, community, and capital all have roles to play here.
 Nostr's role is to offer tools that individuals can use according to their own values, and for their own interests.
 Nostr makes it possible for internet users to preserve their own digital sovereignty and hold tech platforms accountable.